-- CLO 01: understand the pharmacological actions of different categories of drugs - CLO 02: study in detailed about mechanism of drug action at organ system/subcellular/macro molecular levels. - CLO 03: understand the application of basic pharmacological knowledge in the prevention and treatment of various diseases. - CLO 04: observe the effect of drugs on animals by simulated experiments - CLO 05: get an idea and skills about correlation of pharmacology with other biomedical sciences. - CLO 06: understand the signal transduction mechanism of various receptors
+CLO 01: Understand the pharmacological actions of different categories of drugs

+- CLO 02: Study in detail about mechanisms of drug action at organ system/subcellular/macro molecular levels. - CLO 03: Understand the signal transduction mechanism of various receptors - CLO 04: Understand the application of basic pharmacological knowledge in the prevention and treatment of various diseases. - CLO 05: Study the correlation of pharmacology with other biomedical sciences.